ARaffalli-STM/STM23MP157x_AWS_Greengrass_v2_workshop/README.md

 3. Build the image

-   To build the image, execute the following command in the folder `$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Distribution-Package/openstlinux-5.10-dunfell-mp1-21-03-31-st-workshop/build-openstlinuxweston-stm32mp1-workshop`
+   To build the image, execute the following command in the folder `$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Distribution-Package/openstlinux-5.10-dunfell-mp1-21-03-31-st-aws-ggv2/build-openstlinuxweston-stm32mp1-aws-ggv2`

 *Note: This operation is taking a lot of time, between 4 to 6hours so we will not execute it, rather we will provide the output images that have been created in a USB flash drive and are inside the folder 4.OpenSTLinux_IoTEdge*

 > ```bash
-> PC $> bitbake st-workshop-image
+> PC $> bitbake st-aws-ggv2-image
 > ```